react-grid-layout/react-grid-layout/README.md

 // A selector for the draggable handler
 draggableHandle: React.PropTypes.string,

+// If true, the layout will compact vertically
+draggableHandle: React.PropTypes.string,

 // Layout is an array of object with the format:
 // {x: Number, y: Number, w: Number, h: Number}
 // The index into the layout must match the key used on each item component.